Finite-state transducers for substitution tilings: Algorithms for handling addresses

 In section~\ref{reglang} we showed that the neighbour language $\mathcal{N}$, consisting of all zipped-together pairs of tile edge addresses of the same finite length describing two tiles sharing an edge, is a regular language.
 Our first step is to construct a DFA to recognise $\mathcal{N}$.

-One way to construct this DFA would be to follow the structure of the proof of Theorem~\ref{adjregnospur}:\ make a state for every possible adjacent pair of tiles, together with \textsc{start} and the required accepting states, and fill in the transitions.
-If the result is missing any transitions, transform the substitution system by deflating the edges of the tiles and try again.
+One way to construct this DFA would be to follow the structure of the proof of Theorem~\ref{adjreg}:\ make a state for every possible adjacent pair of tiles or their fractalisations, together with \textsc{start} and the required accepting states, and fill in the transitions by considering the geometry of the tiles.

-However, deflating the tile edge shapes requires using the geometry of the tiling, which complicates implementation (the coordinates may well involve algebraic numbers, requiring either elaborate exact computation or risky floating-point approximation), as well as requiring more information as input.
+However, using the geometry of the tiling complicates implementation (the coordinates may well involve algebraic numbers, requiring either elaborate exact computation or risky floating-point approximation), as well as requiring more information as input.
 In this section we instead present a purely combinatorial algorithm to construct the same DFA from only the data described in section~\ref{combcomplete}, based on Theorem~\ref{zerorev} which tells us that $\mathcal{N}$ is the union of a set of zero-reversible languages.

 In \cite{10.1145/322326.322334} an algorithm is given to infer a DFA for a zero-reversible language from a finite corpus of strings of the language.
 Paraphrased, one first constructs an NFA consisting of a single \textsc{start} state, an \textsc{accept} state, and a separate path from \textsc{start} to \textsc{accept} for each string in the corpus.
 Then merge\footnote{The description in \cite{10.1145/322326.322334} suggests constructing the initial DFA in the form of a trie, so that states with the same predecessor start off already merged.
 This is equivalent.} any two states $A,B$ which have transitions $U\xrightarrow{s}A,U\xrightarrow{s}B$ from the same predecessor $U$ on the same symbol $s$, and conversely, merge any two states with transitions to the same \emph{successor} on the same symbol, i.e.\ $A\xrightarrow{s}V,B\xrightarrow{s}V$ for some $s,V$.
 Iterate both of those merging operations to closure.
 The first policy guarantees to make the NFA deterministic; the second makes its reversal deterministic too, so that the resulting DFA is still a DFA if the arrows are reversed and \textsc{start} swapped with \textsc{accept}.